K7413dS433d/Multi-library-management-Backend/README.md

 ### 📚 Book Management

-- Add a new book
+- Add new books to the system
-- Delete a book
+- Delete books when no longer needed
-- Return a borrowed book
+- Return borrowed books
-- Borrow a book
+- Borrow books and track due dates
-- View all books
+- View all available books
-- Get a specific book
+- Search for a specific book
-- Get all overdue books
+- Track overdue books
-- Add an existing book to an existing library
+- Assign existing books to specific libraries

 ### 🏛️ Library Management

-- Add a new library
+- Create and manage multiple libraries
-- Delete a library
+- Delete libraries when necessary
-- Get all libraries with their books
+- View all libraries along with their book collections
-- Get a specific library and its books
+- Retrieve details of a specific library

 ### 👤 Account Management

-- Delete user account
+- Allow users to delete their accounts

 ## 🛠️ Tech Stack